 In the 90’s Nebraska played Florida State three times (losing all three) Miami twice (1-1) and Florida once (1-0).
 These matchups were always exciting because the Florida teams were known for speed and flair, while Nebraska was always known for toughness and strength.

 Naturally, the contrast of styles between the Florida schools and Nebraska always made for great football games.
-And at the end of the day, The Informer feels pretty comfortable saying that the Huskers biggest rivalry during this time was definitely the state of Florida.
+And at the end of the day, I feel pretty comfortable saying that the Huskers biggest rivalry during this time was definitely the state of Florida.

 5. Back To Back National Champions